Welcome to Brazil

 Brazilian Data Map

-Explore Brazilian economic data and click on the map to access information about all Brazilian States.
+Browse through Brazilian economic data by clicking on the map and accessing information about Brazil and all Brazilian States.

 Leading Regional Economy

 Brazil ranks among the top 10 economies in the world and it’s the largest one in Latin America, with a GDP of USD 1.8 trillion in 2019

 Global Destination for Investment